d78ui98/APKDeepLens/README.md

 ## Installation

-To use APKDeepLens, you'll need to have Python 3.8 or higher installed on your system.
-You can then install APKDeepLens using the following command:
+To use APKDeepLens, make sure you have Python 3.10 (recommended) or higher installed, along with Java or OpenJDK.
+Once those are set up, you can install APKDeepLens by running the following command:
 ### For Linux
 ```
 git clone https://github.com/d78ui98/APKDeepLens.git